uktrade/lite-frontend/README.md

 The Javascript/SCSS is automatically watched via the node docker service.

-The production assets are built via Jenkins on deployment.
+The production assets are built on deployment as part of the cloudfoundry build.
+We specify the [node buildpack in the cloudfoundry manifest file](./manifest.yml#L4) which cloudfoundry automatically picks up.
+This then runs the command specified [`heroku-postbuild` specified in the package.json](./package.json#L14).

 ### Without docker